Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 ### Sub-themes
 Competition vs cooperation, don't bite off more than you can chew, leadership, greed(wealth,power,fame)

+Emotion vs logic(cyber.beast are emotionless and humans have emotion both are able to control each because of the lack or excess of both){Max's cyber.beast however has emotion and Max has less emotion than normal}

+Spiritual heart vs logical mind(cyber.beast vs cybervators)

 ## Plot
 This is a united world in which there is no longer any wars.
 Peace is maintain by through the CNS league -- a sport in which Cybervators fight each other harness a technology called Cyber.Beast.
 These Cyber.Beast allow them to perform breathtaking speed, backbreaking/bone crushing strength and unique abilities that defy belief.